MannLabs/proteomics_lab_agent/README.md

 ---
 ## About

-Mass spectrometry-based proteomics has advanced significantly in the last decade, yet its widespread adoption remains constrained by complex instrumentations & software that requires extensive expertise.
-We identified documentation and knowledge transfer as key bottlenecks in proteomics accessibility and developed an AI Proteomics Agent to address these challenges.
+Much of a scientist's expertise is learned through hands-on practice, not from manuals.
+This "tacit knowledge" — the subtle variations in a protocol or troubleshooting instincts — is critical in technique-intensive fields like mass spectrometry-based proteomics, yet it is rarely documented.
+This challenge is amplified by high turnover in academic labs, which weakens reproducibility and makes cutting-edge science less accessible.
+We developed this AI agent to address these challenges by capturing and sharing this essential, practical expertise.

-The AI Proteomics Agent is a multimodal agentic framework that combines Mann Labs' proteomics expertise with Google's cloud infrastructure.
+The AI lab companion is a multimodal agentic AI framework that combines Mann Labs' proteomics expertise with Google's cloud infrastructure.
 The framework incorporates lab-specific knowledge through multimodal chain-of-thought prompting and a custom knowledge base containing laboratory protocols.
-It also leverages Google's Agent Development Kit, Gemini, and Vertex AI services, integrated with local MCP servers including Alphakraken for retrieving QC results and Confluence for managing lab-internal protocols.
+It also leverages Google's Agent Development Kit, Gemini, and Vertex AI services, integrated with local MCP servers.

+### Architecture

+A main agent orchestrates specialized sub-agents:
+* **Protocol Agent:** Analyzes video and audio of a tutorial video to automatically generate a formatted protocol.
+* **Lab Note Agent:** Detects errors or omissions by comparing a researcher's actions on video against a reference protocol.
+* **Lab Knowledge Agent:** Retrieves documents from an internal knowledge base like Confluence MCP server.
+* **Instrument Agent:** Monitors the performance of mass spectrometers via a local AlphaKraken MCP server.
+* **QC Memory Agent:** Logs quality control ratings using a local database MCP server to preserve troubleshooting history.

 ### Key Features

-It provides:
-* **Personalized guidance** based on user expertise levels
-* **Automatic protocol generation:** Transforms notes, photos, or laboratory videos with expert voice-over explanations into Nature-style protocols, significantly lowering documentation barriers for researchers.
-* **Automated laboratory notes generation and error detection:** Generates error-flagging laboratory notes by comparing video footage with baseline protocol procedures.
+* **Automated protocol generation from video:** An expert can simply record themselves performing a procedure while explaining the steps.
+The Protocol Agent then analyzes the visual and audio data to generate a detailed, formatted protocol in minutes.
+* **Error detection and guided lab work:** Once a protocol exists, the Lab Note Agent can analyze a researchers actions and automatically generate a lab note that flags deviations from the reference protocol.
+* **Instrument readiness assessment:** The agent can answer practical questions like, "Is this instrument ready for use?".
+It accomplishes this by comparing current QC metrics against historical data and expert decisions.

 ---
 ## License